Crewe railway station

-Crewe railway station has twelve platforms and a modern passenger entrance containing a bookshop and ticket office.
+Crewe station has twelve platforms and a modern passenger entrance containing a bookshop and ticket office.
 Passengers access the platforms via a footbridge, stairs and lifts.
-The platform buildings dating from the 19th century contain two bookshops, bars, buffets and waiting rooms.
-The last major expenditure on the station was in 1985 when the track layout was remodelled and station facilities updated.
+The platform buildings, which date from the 19th century, contain two bookshops, bars, buffets and waiting rooms.
+The last major expenditure on the station took place in 1984-1985 when the track layout was remodelled and the station facilities were updated.